timmcginley/41934/Assignments/README.md

 * Tools: [Kaare](https://github.com/KaareH)'s awesome Bimscore tool
 * Case: Validate claims made in Advanced Building Design Reports.

+In the Advanced Building Design Course students submit Disciplinary specific BIM models in IFC along with Disciplinary 'subject reports' and a 'client report' which summarises the design of the building.

+You job in this assignment is to check a claim made made in either a team's subject or client report.
+Can what thye are saying be validated by the BIM.

+To acheive this, you will first review the disciplinary IFC models in Blender with the Bonsai (fka BlenderBIM) plugin.

+It is possible to get information and model properties in Blender, but this would be very slow, so we will then show you how to run a simple script in the Blender Python script window to automate this search.

+Finally to submit

 This task would focus on analysing the models using scripts as in the previous years using Blender / Bonsai as an IDE (integrated development environment) incorporating a console, 3d view, IFC data model hierarchy, and IFC property views in one place.

-Apply simple scripts to validate claims made in previous iteraitons of the [Advanced Building Design] course.
+Adapt and apply simple scripts to validate claims made in previous iterations of the [Advanced Building Design] course.
 In your [focus](/Focus/) groups you will check specfic claims made in their project reports.
 These could include: Project GFA, Spaces required in the project brief, facade transparency and many other examples.

 ## A2	[Use Case](A2)
 * Exercises: Use case modelling etc.